 Notice to OneMatch Registrants and Consent to Participate

-Collection of your Personal Information
+Collection of Your Personal Information

-If it is determined that you are not eligible to participate in OneMatch or you do not provide a buccal swab, we will not use your personal information to identify you as a potential donor for a patient requiring a transplant.
-However, the personal information that we have collected about you up to that time will remain on OneMatch’s database so that we may keep a record of individuals who have attempted to participate in OneMatch.
-Information about you that has been entered onto One Match’s database but which does not identify you may be used for the purpose of managing the OneMatch Stem Cell and Marrow Network or for statistical purposes.
+If it is determined that you are not eligible to participate in OneMatch, or you do not provide a buccal swab, we will not use your personal information to identify you as a potential donor for a patient requiring a transplant.
+However, the personal information that we have collected about you up to that time will remain in OneMatch’s database so that we may keep a record of individuals who have attempted to participate in OneMatch.
+Information about you that has been entered into One Match’s database, but which does not identify you, may be used for the purpose of managing the OneMatch Stem Cell and Marrow Network, or for statistical purposes.